Ding Ling: The Yan'an Rectification Movement

-In 1943, the rectification movement intensified and many more Communist Party members were purged.
-Ding Ling came under great pressure and was subject to disciplinary review.
-In 1945, the "Review Team's Preliminary Conclusions on Ding Ling's Historical Issues" stated: "There are materials to prove that there is no suspicion of Ding being dispatched by the Kuomintang.
+In August 1945, Central Party School committee members drafted a "Preliminary Conclusion" which described the note that Ding had written to the KMT as a remorse letter for her involvement with the CCP.
+The "Review Team's Preliminary Conclusions on Ding Ling's Historical Issues" also stated: "There are materials to prove that there is no suspicion of Ding being dispatched by the Kuomintang.
 But whether the serious ideological problems during this period were affected by the softening of the Kuomintang after the arrest, Comrade Ding Ling deeply reflected on himself.
 After the rectification, there has been progress.”
-Thus she was spared.
+Before Ding left Yan'an later that year, and not yet knowing of the preliminary conclusion, she spoke with Ren Bishi regarding her concerns about the pending investigation.
+Ren stated that Ding had the Party's full faith.